nvverma8/My-Portfolio-Website/README.md

 # My-Portfolio-Website
-This portfolio consist of information about me.
+This portfolio consist of information about me.Portfolio is built on React and NextJS.